tsandmann/ctbot-teensy/lib/rc5/README.md

 See also <http://www.sbprojects.com/knowledge/ir/rc5.php>

-This library is a fork of the original [RC5 library by guyc](https://github.com/guyc/RC5) - it is adapted for use with the c't-Bot teensy framework and ported to C++14.
+This library is a fork of the original [RC5 library by guyc](https://github.com/guyc/RC5) - it is adapted for use with the ct-Bot teensy framework and ported to C++14.